GramAddict/bot/README.md

 There also is an analytics tool for this bot.
 It is a script that builds a report in PDF format.
 The report contains account's followers growth graphs for different periods.
 Liking, following and unfollowing actions' amounts are on the same axis to determine bot effectiveness.
 The report also contains stats of sessions length for different configurations that you've used.
 All data is taken from `sessions.json` file that's generated during bot's execution.
 <img src="https://raw.githubusercontent.com/alexal1/Insomniac/master/res/analytics_sample.png">

-To get access to the analytics tool you have to [join Patreon $10 tier](https://www.patreon.com/insomniac_bot).

 ### Features in progress
 - [x] Follow given percentage of interacted users by `--follow-percentage 50`
 - [x] Unfollow given number of users (only those who were followed by the script) by `--unfollow 100`